DianelaOB/NMA-DL-Fruit-Fly-Pose-Robustness/README.md

 ## Project: Evaluating the Robustness of a U-Net-Based Animal Pose Estimator Using a Fruit Fly Dataset

+This project evaluates the robustness of a U-Net-based animal pose estimator trained on annotated images of Drosophila melanogaster.
+We investigate whether the model learns robust body-part representations or relies on the consistent orientation, position, and appearance of the training images.
+To answer this question, we evaluate model performance under appearance perturbations, geometric transformations, and multiple occlusion conditions

 ## Repository structure

+This repository serves as the central project repository.
+Each team member developed and maintained their own implementation during the project, while this repository provides the project overview and links to the individual contributions.

 ### Dianela
 https://github.com/DianelaOB/multirun_animal_pose_estimation_robustness